WTVC: WTVC-DT2

 Following the purchase of non-license assets from Fox affiliate WDSI-TV by Sinclair, its Fox affiliation and programming moved to WTVC's second digital subchannel.

 During a transition process that was completed on October 31, 2015, WTVC's second digital channel simulcast WDSI.
-On that date, when Sinclair launched their new network Comet, the Fox schedule and the intellectual unit for WDSI's main signal moved permanently to WTVC-DT2 under the on-air moniker Fox Chattanooga.
+On that date, when Sinclair launched their new network Comet, the Fox schedule and the intellectual unit for WDSI's main signal moved permanently to WTVC-DT2 under the on-air moniker "Fox Chattanooga".
 The programming on This TV which had been on WTVC-DT2 moved to WDSI's main signal, with Comet launching on WDSI-DT2; the MyNetworkTV subchannel was moved to WFLI-DT2, with the MeTV signal which had been carried on that slot moved to WFLI-DT3.
 Cable, satellite, and EPB viewers saw no change, as WTVC-DT2 took over the former channel slots for WDSI's main signal.

-Programming

-WTVC is one of the few ABC affiliates that do not air America This Morning at all.
-Syndicated programming broadcast on WTVC (as of September 2021) includes Wheel of Fortune, Tamron Hall, The Kelly Clarkson Show, Jeopardy!, Live with Kelly and Ryan, and Dr. Phil.

-Syndicated programming broadcast on WTVC-DT2 (as of September 2021) includes The Big Bang Theory, Judge Mathis, Seinfeld, Family Feud, The Dr. Oz Show, Mike & Molly, The Doctors, and Last Man Standing.